red-code-mp/MP-Master/README.md

 ```sh
 $this->collection($data, $isList = false, $name = null)
 ```
-to call the resource's method, so you can customize the returned data easily.
+to call the resource's method, so you can customize the returned data easily
 #####Note:
   - You can call any method from Resource even if that method does not have `serializeFor{repository'sMethod}` name by passing its name as a third parameter of collection method.
   - Guess what, you can customize the data attribute of Pagination Object easily without any further complexity, by passing PaginationObject to the collection method and mark it as a list by passing true value to the second parameter of the same collection method